roa-2021/Aawhina/README.md

 ## MVP User Stories:

 - [X] As a user I want to be able to register
-- [ ] As a user I want to be able to login
+- [X] As a user I want to be able to login
-- [ ] As a user I want to be able to create a profile page
+- [X] As a user I want to be able to create a profile
+- [X] As a user I want to be able to view my profile page
-- [ ] As a user I want to be able to view my profile page
+- [ ] As a user I want to be able to edit my profile
-- [ ] As a requester I want to be able to list a job I need help with
+- [X] As a requester I want to be able to list a job I need help with
 - [ ] As a requester I want to be able to delete a job
-- [ ] As a offerer I want to be able to offer help for a particular job
+- [X] As a offerer I want to be able to offer help for a particular job
+- [ ] As a offerer I want to be able to send my details to a requester i have offered to help
 - [ ] As an offerer I want to be able to rescind my offer for help
 - [ ] As an offerer I want to be able to view requests in my area
 - [ ] As a requester I want to be able to specify when I need a job completed (by)